India Unveils Its First Indigenous Quantum Computing Hub in Pune

 India has launched its first indigenous quantum computing hub in Pune, marking a major milestone in the National Quantum Mission.

-- Developed under the National Quantum Mission (NQM).
+- It is a key initiative under the National Quantum Mission (NQM).

-- Focus on cryptography, drug discovery, and financial modeling.
+- Focus areas include cryptography, drug discovery, and financial modeling.

 How This Topic is Tested in Competitive Exams